2025 Solar Incentives Guide for East Windsor, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC offers a tax credit for a set percentage of the cost of your solar system.
+When you think about solar incentives, you likely think of federal incentives first.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.

-To better understand how the ITC could apply to you, speak to your local East Windsor solar panel installation expert and ask for more information.
+To better understand how the ITC may apply to you, call your local East Windsor solar panel installation expert and request more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local East Windsor solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local East Windsor solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives